-When a business-related exception is raised by a replica, it is immediately propagated to the client agent since all the others one are intended to raise the same exception.
-The replication manager handler does not stop the execution of the request in the other replicas but filters the exceptions they raise (in order not to send the same exception to the client agent several times).
-This also enables to determine when the execution of the request is achieved for all the replicas, to verify that they have raised the same exception and are thus in the same new consistent state.
+When a business exception is raised by a replica, it is immediately propagated to the client agent since all other replicas are expected to raise the same exception.
+The RM handler does not stop the execution of the request in the other replicas but filters the exceptions they raise (in order not to send the same exception to the client agent several times).
+This enables to determine when the execution of the request is achieved for all replicas, to verify that they have raised the same exception and thus are in the same consistent state.

-When a system-related exception is raised by a replica, it is recorded by the resolution function of the replication manager, until all the active replicas have achieved the execution of the request and have sent a response.
-Meanwhile, if a normal response is computed by one replica, it is immediately forwarded to the client agent.
-The other subsequent normal responses are discarded by the replication manager.
-When all the replicas have sent a response, the replication manager destroys all the faulty replicas.
-If the leader is destroyed, a new leader is chosen among the remaining replicas.
-If all the replicas are destroyed, an exception is then signaled to the client agent to warn it about the service failure.
+When a system exception is raised by a replica, it is recorded by the resolution function of the RM, until all the active replicas have achieved the execution of the request and have sent a response.
+Meanwhile, if a normal response is computed by a replica, it is forwarded to the client agent.
+The other subsequent normal responses are discarded by the RM.
+When the replicas have sent a response, the RM destroys all the faulty replicas.
+If the leader is destroyed, a new leader is chosen among remaining replicas.
+If all replicas are destroyed, an exception is then signaled to the client agent.